 Product recommendations are restricted to products within the same product department.

-Provide content links for vital content pages of high client interest.
+Provide content items and/or links for vital pages of high client interest.
 Typical pages recommended to include are: Returns, Shipping, Delivery, Contact, and Stores.
 Use the Search phrase report in the Experience app to keep track of popular search phrases.

 Data feed checklist¶